HenrikSamuelsson/reading-introduction-to-computer-organization-arm-ed/README.md

 Will start by introducing a separation of computers into three different subsystems, setting a framework for further discussions.

-The chapter will also be about how to practically set up the programming environment needed later on.
+The chapter will also discuss set up of the programming environment to be used in the rest of the book.